Digital Monster: Plot

 In this storyline, the Digital World is controlled by an intelligent computer named Yggdrasil.
 Digimon have multiplied so much that Yggdrasil is unable to handle the load and the Digital Hazard occurs.
 This leads to the creation of the "New Digital World", which consists of three layers known as Urd (past), Versandi (present), and Skuld (future).
 Yggdrasil then lets loose the Project Ark as well as the X Program to eliminate any Digimon it no longer wants.
 However, some Digimon adapt by obtaining a program called the X-Antibody, which strengthens them, changes their appearances, and immunizes them against the X Program.
 Yggdrasil sends in the thirteen Royal Knights to keep order in the Digital World.
-After that, three human boys, Kouta, Yuuji, and Shinji, find their way into the Digital World and meet their respective partner Digimon, Dorumon, Ryuudamon and Omnimon X. Kouta and Yuuji resist Yggdrasil and the Royal Knights, while Shinji sides with the computer and the thirteen Digimon.
+After that, two human boys, Kouta and Yuuji find their way into the Digital World and meet their respective partner Digimon, Dorumon and Ryudamon.
+Kouta and Yuuji resist Yggdrasil and the Royal Knights.
 15 years later, in 2019, the Manga received a sequel titled "Digimon Chronicle X", which followed the story of the Royal Knights and Seven Great Demon Lords fighting against each other in their X forms.

 Digimon Mini

 The Digimon Mini is modeled similarly to the original pets but at a much smaller size.
-The character set has been minimized toot functions are limited.
+The character set has been minimized and functions are limited.
 For example, there is no status screen to view the Digimon's hunger.
 The player must simply feed it when it is hungry.

 The Mini also uses the three-prong connector; it is thus compatible with the Pendulum X, the Digimon Accelerator, and the Digimon iC.
 The third Mini updates the character roster, expanding the available Digimon from 13 to 18.